irmadong/AmazonFoodReviewSentimentAnalysis/README.md

 Upload 'Reviews_new.csv"
 Then hit run all

-The results are explained in the report.pdf
+The results are explained in the NLP_Final_Project.pdf